 It is a simple mixture of spices, with no pumpkin in sight!
 One sniff of pumpkin spice will have you floating with its heady aroma of cinnamon, nutmeg, cloves, ginger and sometimes allspice.
 It’s sweet, warm and citrusy all at once, there’s almost nothing quite like it.

-This very American spice mix is the equivalent of our mixed spice here in the UK (and quite a few other countries around the world), a spice mix that is used throughout the year in so many different types of recipes like, Hot Cross Buns at Easter and our iconic Christmas Pudding.
+This very American spice mix is the equivalent of our mixed spice here in the UK (and quite a few other countries around the world).
+Mixed spice is used throughout the year in so many different types of recipes like, Hot Cross Buns at Easter, our iconic Christmas Pudding and Kek Kukus, a steamed fruit cake from Singapore and Malaysia, also synonymous with Christmas.

 While pumpkin spice has been around in some form or another in the US, with the earliest records going back to the early 18th century, it wasn’t until late 2003, that pumpkin spice fever gripped the nation with the introduction of Starbucks’ Pumpkin Spice Latte.
 That Pumpkin Spice latte, which had no pumpkin in it, created a bandwagon so sweet-smelling with the unmistakable scent of dollars, that everyone clamoured to get onboard!
 And that wagon is still rolling!